prrao87/duckdb-study/README.md

 # Embedded databases

 This repo showcases the power of using embedded databases to assist in data-generation and data-processing workflows.
-The following embedded databases and their associated data structures are considered in the provided examples:
+The following open-source embedded databases are covered in the provided examples:

 - [DuckDB](https://github.com/duckdb/duckdb) (table)
 - [KùzuDB](https://github.com/kuzudb/kuzu) (graph)